Florida Internet Sales Tax

 If you are selling goods or products through a website and have customers located in Florida, you should be aware of Florida’s Internet sales tax rules.
-Keep in mind that Internet tax rules have been a matter of ongoing debate both at the state and federal level.
+Collection of sales tax on Internet sales has been a matter of ongoing debate both within individual states and at the federal level.

 The General Rule: Physical Presence in the State

-The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a “physical presence.”
-The physical-presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
-North Dakota, that addressed the obligations of mail-order businesses to collect sales tax on out-of-state sales.
+The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a physical presence.
+The physical presence rule is based on a1992 United States Supreme Court decision, Quill Corp. v.
+North Dakota, that addressed the obligations of mail order businesses to collect sales tax on out-of-state sales.
 The decision has been extended to include online retailers.
-Generally speaking, a physical presence means such things as
+Generally speaking, a physical presence means having:

 Some items sold via the Internet to Florida customers may be exempt from sales tax under Florida law.
 For example, software purchased primarily for research and development is exempt from sales or use tax.
 Section 212.08 of Florida’s sales and use tax law lays out in detail most of these exemptions.